Eat Like a Local: Foods to Try in Buenos Aires

 While Argentina was settled largely by Italian immigrants, the pizza tastes nothing like a thin Neapolitan pie.
-If you want to try good Porteño pizza, skip the takeout and head to Avenida Corrientes.
+If you want to try proper Porteño pizza, skip the takeout and head to Avenida Corrientes.
 The street comes to life at night, reminiscent of New York’s Times Square, lined with theaters and neon lights.

 The crust is thick, light on the sauce and HEAVY on the cheese.
 Sit and order a whole pie or order a slice to eat standing at the bar.
 The best wine pairing is poured from a box by a grumpy old man.
 If you really want to sound like a local, order a slice of fainâ to go with it.
 Faina is a chickpea pancake or pie, placed on top of the pizza, it’s a little too starch on starch for my taste but it’s not bad!